Sai-Prashanth-Banda/cryptotracking-app/README.md

-# covidtracking-app
+# cryptotracking-app

-This is a covid tracking app which displays data of covid cases per state in India.
+This is a crypto tracking app.
+It shows the current crypto rate.